Osteoarthritis

 Physical Therapy

-Regular sessions with a physical therapist may be all you need to achieve relief from your symptoms.
-Our physical therapists help you increase muscle strength and range of motion and can help you stay or become more active.
-Whether you want to comfortably climb stairs, walk in your neighborhood, or play a sport, we help you achieve your goals.
+Regular sessions with a physical therapist may be all you need to relieve your symptoms.
+Our physical therapists help you increase muscle strength and range of motion, and they can assist you in staying active or becoming more active.
+Regular physical activity and a personalized exercise program can reduce pain and prevent osteoarthritis from getting worse.
+Whether your goal is to comfortably climb stairs, walk in your neighborhood, or stay active in other ways, our physical therapists are here to support you.

 Medications